Healthy Restaurant Style Chinese Greens

 I have been asked too many times on how to make a simple Chinese greens dish Chinese restaurant style…so here it is.
 The secrets, tips, and recipe to make all your vegetables taste and look picture perfect, just like top Chinese/Cantonese chefs do.

 Chinese greens with oyster sauce is an easy dish to prepare but not many can make it right.
 I have seen too many overcooked vegetable dishes served at homes and even at restaurants.

-Once you grasp the basic techniques and skills of making this dish, you can pretty much cook any vegetables or Chinese greens you want — choy sum, kai lan (Chinese mustard greens), bok choy/baby bok choy, or any green leafy vegetables.
+Once you grasp the basic techniques and skills of making this dish, you can pretty much cook any vegetable or Chinese greens you want — choy sum, kai lan (Chinese mustard greens), bok choy/baby bok choy, or any green leafy vegetables.

-Without further ado, I unveil the following secrets, tips and tricks after the jump….
+Without further ado, I unveil the following secrets, tips and tricks.

-- Buy fresh vegetables – select the freshest greens available in your market.
-Such as the baby bok choy shown in my pictures.
+- Buy fresh vegetables – select the freshest greens available in your market, such as the baby bok choy shown in my pictures.

 - Use garlic oil – I use a lot of garlic oil in my Chinese recipes.
-It adds a lot of depth to simple dishes and infuses the veggie with garlicky flavor and aroma.
+It adds a lot of depth to simple dishes and infuses the veggies with garlicky flavor and aroma.

-- Use cooking oil wisely – Add a drop or two cooking oil into the water before blanching the vegetables.
+- Use cooking oil wisely – Add a drop or two of cooking oil into the water before blanching the vegetables.
 The cooking oil coats the vegetables so they look fresh and green, not purple.